Recommend a Prusa printer, earn $30! See the updated Prusa Rewards Program.

 The schematics are included in the photos.
 Use ventilation, a multimeter, thin gauge wire, and flux-core solder.

-As for the software, I've had to modify the QMK in a bunch of non-trivial ways to make all keys work, as by default it supports only 5 octaves.
-I will attach a link to the GitHub repository in a bit.
-In the meantime, I've attached the .uf2 file for the RP2040 (remove .txt).
+As for the software, I had to modify the QMK in a bunch of non-trivial ways to make all keys work, as by default it supports up to 5 octaves only.
+I've attached the .uf2 file for the RP2040 below (remove .txt in the name of the file).

 UPD: QMK fork is now available at https://github.com/thisgradi/qmk_firmware (keyboards/bfb/midi88)